All Episodes

 That's it.

-She's, and by the way, think about it, speaker in name only.
+And by the way, think about it.

-Well, this kind of proves the point is that if Ocasio Cortez does not care one whit about what Nancy Pelosi says, that's my point.
+Well, this kind of proves the point is that if Ocasio-Cortez does not care one whit about what Nancy Pelosi says, that's my point.

-Well, they'd be listening to Ocasio Cortez because it's not like Nancy Pelosi actually has any agenda whatsoever.
+Well, they'd be listening to Ocasio-Cortez because it's not like Nancy Pelosi actually has any agenda whatsoever.

-I tell you this, I give Ocasio Cortez high marks for one thing.
+I tell you this, I give Ocasio-Cortez high marks for one thing.

 She's pretty courageous.

-I love this.
+I love what she's, I love this.

 By the way, will she be courageous enough to ever do this show?

-All right, glad you're with us.
+All right, Claude, you're with us.

-800-941 Sean, you want to be a part of the program.
+25 till the top of the hour, 800-941 Sean, you want to be a part of the program?

 I guess they printed out all of the citizenship census stuff without the question.

-Now it's a question of the president executive order to add like another page or another sheet.
+Now it's a question of the president executive order to add like another page or another sheet and that's not looking good, which I think should be.

 I don't see anything wrong with asking the question and knowing who exactly is in this country.